ballerina-platform/ballerina-dev-website/swan-lake/learn/network-communication/grpc/performing-grpc-streaming.md

 };
 ```

 >**Info:** In the above implementation, the `StreamingCalcServiceMessageListener` service is created along with the client code.
 This service is used as a callback for processing a streaming result from the remote service.
-A `grpc:StreamingClient` object is alsom provided when invoking the remote method of the service.
+A `grpc:StreamingClient` object is also provided when invoking the remote method of the service.
 This client is used to send streaming values to the active service request.

 ## Performing Bi-Directional Streaming